By Florida Divorce Appeals Attorney Eduardo J. Mejias

-Practicing Exclusively Family Law Since 2005
+Practicing Exclusively Family Law Since 2011

-AAA Family Law Can Represent You In Family Law Appeals Anywhere In Florida
+AAA Family Law Can Represent You In Divorce Appeals Anywhere In Florida

-Because this task is a clearly defined standard, using objective factors and leaving little or no room for varying interpretations it is called a bright-line legal rule.
-For these kinds of rules appellate courts review errors in the identification of marital assets with a de novo standard, meaning “starting from scratch”.
-Therefore, the appellate court gives no deference to the trial court decisions.
+As you might expect, there exists a few exceptions even to this rule (such as, for inheritances and portions of litigation awards), but for the most part, the family court simply looks at the two critical dates mentioned above to identify which properties are marital Because this task is a clearly defined standard, using objective factors and leaving little or no room for varying interpretations it is called a bright-line legal rule.
+For these kinds of rules appellate courts review errors in the identification of marital properties with a de novo standard, meaning “starting from scratch”.
+Therefore, the appellate court gives no deference to the family court decisions.

-Valuing Marital Assets
+(2) Valuing Marital Properties

 How We Can Be of Service

-Our retainer fees for family law appeals of final orders in Florida range between $3,000 and $5,000 depending on their level of complexity.
-For non-final orders they are between $2,000 and $4,000.
+Our retainer fees for family law appeals of final orders in Florida range between $3,600 and $6,000 depending on their level of complexity of your case.
+For non-final orders they are between $2,400 and $4,800.
 See Family Lawyer Retainer Fees for more information.